Stockholm, Pennsylvania: Reception

 The film received mixed reviews, with critics comparing the second half unfavorably with the first.
-Rodrigo Perez from IndieWire wrote in his review that "the tone-deaf misjudgment of the film’s second half is catastrophic; a bafflingly ill-advised blunder that Stockholm, Pennsylvania never recovers from".

 On review aggregator Rotten Tomatoes, 27% of 11 reviews are positive, and the average rating is 4.6/10.
 On Metacritic, the film has a weighted average score of 47 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

 At the 20th Satellite Awards, the film won the award for Best Television Film.
+And was nominated for three Critics Choice Awards.